$2000 scholarships for teachers to re-train for high-need STEM and CTE content areas

 OUR EXPERTISE: ASU has excellent opportunities in physics and chemistry!
 We helped 70 out-of-field teachers to become Highly Qualified in physics, chemistry, or high school physical science, in our Federal ESEA “Improving Teacher Quality” grants from 2006 to 2010.

 Overwhelmingly, teachers say that ASU Modeling Workshops are the BEST preparation to pass the AEPA/NES physics test!
+(This is probably true for chemistry, too.)
 Two or three ASU 3-week (90 contact hours) Modeling Workshops suffice, in many cases.
+The NES physics test has NO calculus, said a teacher who took it in 2017.

 Modeling Instruction is deep content taught by effective pedagogy: interactive engagement.